 What teachers and parents are saying about Pine’s school programs:

-“These students have a very deep love and respect for nature – they are also fiercely protective of it – and I have to thank Pine for accompanying us all through the years.
+“These students have a very deep love and respect for nature.
+They are also fiercely protective of it.
+I have to thank Pine for accompanying us all through the years.
 This is the way education should be, now more than ever.” – Teacher, TDSB elementary school

-“The children receive integrated curriculum designed specifically for our school, for each class.
+“The children receive integrated curriculum designed specifically for each class in our school.
 Once children are outside and engaged in learning, anxiety settles and awareness takes over, and Pine staff are experts at engaging students’ curiosity.” – Teacher, TDSB elementary school

 We work with schools to identify a location that offers opportunities to connect with nature while also meeting the needs of the school, students and families.
 Programming may occur on school grounds, at one of our field locations (King’s Mill Park in the west or Stan Wadlow Park in the east) or another available location.

 We partner with a diversity of schools and work together to establish scheduling and program design that best meets their needs.
-We do not set standard pricing.
-In past years, our pricing has ranged from $20-40/student/half-day session.
 We are committed to working with schools to establish pricing that is reflective of the needs of their school and community, and does not pose a barrier to accessing our programming.

 Like our programming, we adapt our partnership process to meet the unique needs and timelines of prospective schools.
 Here is a typical process*:

-- A school administrator completes Pine’s School Programs Booking Request Form to collect information on the school’s interests, numbers, availability and other needs. *Completing this form does not constitute any formal agreement.
-It simply serves to indicate interest on the school’s behalf and frame further conversation.
+- A school administrator completes Pine’s School Programs Booking Request Form to collect information on the school’s interests, numbers, availability and other needs. *Completing this form does not constitute a formal agreement.
+It serves to indicate interest on the school’s behalf and frame further conversation.